Skip to:

-Students may complete up to 64 hours of coursework at a community college or other institution of their choice before enrolling in electrical, mechanical, or industrial engineering classes in the Engineering on the Coast (EoC) program.
-Completion of the EoC program results in a bachelor of science degree from MSU.
-The classes will be offered on-campus at MGCCC-Gautier by Bagley College faculty or through synchronous online-delivery from MSU’s Starkville campus.
+Students may complete up to 64 hours of coursework at any community college or other institution of their choice before enrolling in the electrical, mechanical, or industrial and systems engineering programs in the Engineering on the Coast (EoC) program at MSU.
+Completion of the EoC program results in a Bachelor of Science degree from Mississippi State University.
+The classes will be offered in the Mississippi State facilities at Mississippi Gulf Coast Community College Gautier.
+The Coast campus houses five full time professors and offers specialized electives through remote learning opportunities.

 Mississippi State University entrance requirements